pytorch/tutorials/prototype_source/inductor_windows_cpu.rst

 Conclusion
 ----------

-With this tutorial, we introduce how to use Inductor on Windows CPU with PyTorch 2.5 or later.
-We can use Intel Compiler or LLVM Compiler to get better performance.
+In this tutorial, we have learned how to use Inductor on Windows CPU with PyTorch.
+In addition, we discussed further performance improvements with Intel Compiler and LLVM Compiler.